 Once the charging handle was moved to the back of the upper receiver, the carry handle stuck around for years to come.
 Put simply, it was an effective sighting system for the AR-15/M16 rifle.

-- Elevating your sights allows for a more comfortable posture when shooting.
+- Elevate your sights – which allows for a more comfortable posture when shooting.

 - Carry handles look awesome.
 Let’s face it.

-How to choose the best carry handle scope for your AR-15
+Choosing the best carry handle scope for your AR15

 Now that you’re considering purchasing a carry handle scope for your AR-15 rifle, you’ll need to consider how to choose the best one for you.
 There are several key factors to consider when shopping for a carry handle scope on your AR-15.